The God-given right to collect taxes

 I refused this, as I wanted a clear verdict so we'd know where we stood in the future.
 He told me only then that the judge had already ruled in another case this compromise was obligatory, without us having to give in anything.

+Okay.
+So, first they offer me a deal I've got coming anyway.
 Then, they admit they were trying to pull a fast one on me.
+Just what you'd expect from a smart politician.

 At one of the court sessions, the judge really started lambasting IJs because he came as bad as totally unprepared.
 I felt almost, but not quite, sorry for him.
 After all, he belonged to, and was representing, the outfit that had made such a sorry mess; even if it wasn't really his fault; nobody there knew a thing.
 He made the impression of being close to tears when remarking the judge could show more respect for his person, getting the snappy come-back that he would be shown respect if and when respect was due.